 Electrical Engineering, Mechanical Engineering, Social Services and Nursing.
 Students must choose a minimum of 30 ECTS units, or 15 credit hours, per semester.
 For more information about courses taught in English, click here.

 Note: Students are recommended to choose courses that match their studies at home.
 Also, if students would like to have guided/clinical practice, it must be requested before placement; this type of internship/guided practice cannot be guaranteed and is evaluated on a case-by-case basis.

 Master Courses in English

-All exchange students can take a beginner Finnish language course.
+All exchange students can choose to study Finnish language and culture courses.

 Information can be found here.

-Limited unpaid internships can sometimes be arranged in the areas of nursing, technology, and business.
+Limited unpaid internships can sometimes be arranged in the areas of nursing and engineering.